DeepWok/pynqcaht/labs/lab1.md

 Press OK to end the customise IP wizard.

-Connect the DMA to the FIR Compiler block:

-We connect the `M_AXIS_DATA` from the output of the FIR compiler to the `S_AXIS_S2MM` (Slave AXI interface for Stream-to-Memory-Mapped transfers) input port of the AXI DMA Block.
+Next, we connect the `M_AXIS_DATA` from the output of the FIR compiler to the `S_AXIS_S2MM` (Slave AXI interface for Stream-to-Memory-Mapped transfers) input port of the AXI DMA Block.

 Then, we connect the `M_AXI_S2MM` (Master AXI interface for Stream-to-Memory-Mapped transfers) ouput port of the DMA to the `S_AXIS_DATA` input port of the FIR Compiler.
 This allows us to feed a memory-mapped data format used by the DMA into the streaming input of signal data that the FIR compiler expects.